Swedish online fashion retailer blocks 42,000 customers for returning too many purchased items - ExBulletin

 Swedish online fashion retailer blocks 42,000 customers for returning too many purchased items

-Sweden-based online fashion retailer Bootz AB said it blocked 42,000 customers for returning too many items they bought

-STOCKHOLM — Sweden-based online fashion retailer Bootz AB said on Thursday it blocked 42,000 customers for returning too many items they bought, calling their actions too costly for the business and the environment.
+Sweden-based online fashion retailer Boozt AB said on Thursday it blocked 42,000 customers for returning too many items they bought, calling their actions too costly for the business and the environment.

-Ask Kirkeskov Riis, a spokesperson for the multi-brand e-commerce online store that sells clothing and beauty products online, said customers who were locked out indefinitely had returned items either because they weren’t right for them or because that they regretted the purchase.
+Ask Kirkeskov Riis, a spokesperson for a multi-brand online store selling clothes and beauty products, said customers who were stuck indefinitely had returned items either because they didn’t fit or because they regretted it. procurement.

-He said these customers “repeatedly exploit the high service levels of free shipping and returns to the detriment of our business, other customers and the environment.
+He said these customers repeatedly exploit the high service levels of free delivery and returns to the detriment of our business, other customers and the environment.

 By suspending those accounts and reducing unnecessary returns, Boozt saved about 791 tons of CO2 in 2022, eliminating the need for about 600 delivery trucks for a year, he said.